judithsanchez/scoutly/src/components/Navbar.md

 The Navbar component provides global navigation for the Scoutly application.
 It has two distinct modes:

 1. **Homepage Mode**: Displays landing page navigation with "How It Works", "About this Project", "GitHub", and a "Launch Demo" button.
-2. **Internal Pages Mode**: Displays app navigation with "Dashboard", "Saved Jobs", "Companies", and "Profile" links.
+2. **Internal Pages Mode**: Displays app navigation with "Dashboard", "Saved Jobs", "Companies", and a profile icon for accessing user profile.

 ## Implementation Notes